aubreyshuga/aubreyshuga-site/content/authors/admin/_index.md

 bio: ''
 ---

 I'm currently a senior studying Data Science at Brigham-Young University Idaho.
-I love visualizing data in R. My most recent project is an analysis of student peer-mentoring programs and their affect on student success.
+I love visualizing data in R. My most recent project is an analysis of student peer-mentoring programs and their impact on student success.